Wednesday's Words on a Friday

 The aim of the words is to encourage us to write.
 A story, a poem, whatever comes to mind.

-This month the prompts are supplied by Margaret Adamson and Sue Fulcher and can be found here.
+This month the words/prompts are supplied by Charlotte and can be found here

 also: "you can't have your cake and eat it "

 Borg had been fishing on the bank of the river when he noticed the cliff face opposite had changed since his last visit a year ago.
 A large stone had shifted revealing a small opening.
 "A new cave!" he thought and decided to explore it.
 His sister Anda was to have her binding ceremony soon and she and her partner would need a new cave.
 There simply wasn't room for any new families at the old site and a baby was sure to arrive before summer, everyone had noticed the rounding of Anda's belly and the prideful strutting of Teeg, her chosen one.

 Borg and a few others of the young hunters had been sent to scout the lay of the land in the other direction last week and found nothing suitable.
 This time, Borg tied his fishing net to a large tree and swam across the river.
 Thankfully the surface of the water was no longer turbulent with the gushing of melting snow.
 He reached the point where a rocky path led upwards and climbed slowly, carefully, looking for markers along the way, to be sure he could find the same way again.

 When he arrived at the opening, he was surprised to see it much larger than it had looked from the other side of the river.
 A small flat section at the opening must have been where the original stone had stood, hiding this opening.
 Borg ventured inside, feeling his way when the sunlight no longer reached.
 The small opening hid a much larger cave!
 Places this big were unheard of!
 Borg hurried back home to tell the elders and ask permission to take fire to the cave to properly see the interior.
 Permission was granted and next morning three young hunters set off across the river, with fire sticks and a glowing ember safely contained in waterproofed skins.